troller2705/Schoolgames-Submission/README.md

-A Simple Menu With 3 Playable Games contained inside Run "main(Run Me).py to start the menu system
+A simple menu With a game contained inside
+Run "main(Run Me).py to start the menu system